yesint/hccp/README.md

 # Hierarchical Clustering of Correlation Patterns (HCCP)

-HCCP is the algorithm and software for dynamic domain identification in proteins.
+HCCP is an algorithm and software for dynamic domain identification in proteins.
 See the following papers for details:

 1. [Yesylevskyy, S. O., V. N. Kharkyanen, and A. P. Demchenko.
 Hierarchical clustering of the correlation patterns: New method of domain identification in proteins.
 Biophys.
 Chem.
 2006.
 119:84-93.](https://www.sciencedirect.com/science/article/pii/S0301462205001523)
 2. [Yesylevskyy, S. O., V. N. Kharkyanen, and A. P. Demchenko.
 Dynamic protein domains: identification, interdependence and stability.
 Biophys J, 2006, 91, 670-685.](https://www.sciencedirect.com/science/article/pii/S0006349506717660?via%3Dihub)